starship-droid/notify-telegram-on-pr/readme.md

 - If you also set `TELEGRAM_THREAD_ID`, messages go to that specific topic/thread.

 Make sure your bot is added to the group and has permission to post where you want the messages.

+> Want to use this for your own repo or group?
+Fork the project and check back soon for setup instructions.